techidaily/site-article-tips/source/_posts/tricks-to-acquire-dry-stock-photography.md

 The subscription allows you to use all effects for commercial use, except the music tracks.
 However, you will need to contact the company for extended license services once you use the assets in more than 500,000 commercial reproductions.

-## Part3: FAQs

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/0OxkndZbIA4?si=TWJlkTbYKsVag8-q" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/n-66V-LRK3Y?si=fNeB2pXCePeQli6E" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Part3: FAQs

 ### 1\.
 Do you have to register your details to download stock images without a watermark?